thunderbird/developer-docs/add-ons/updating/tb78/README.md

 ## Additional Tips

 Some general tips to speed up your porting workflow:
-* To debug code running in the backgroud page or to interactively use Web-/MailExtension APIs, you can access debugging tools using the gear icon in the add-on tab.
+* To debug code running in the background page or to interactively use Web-/MailExtension APIs, you can access debugging tools using the gear icon in the add-on tab.
 * To debug code running in the browser context (usually: your experiments) you can still use the browser console (Ctrl+Shift+J) or developer toolbox (Ctrl+Shift+I) – just like with legacy add-ons.
 * The add-on debugging tools accessible through the add-on page's gear icon permit to directly install add-ons without packaging them, similar to linking a legacy add-on in the profile folder.
 Using that option permits to reload the add-on without restarting Thunderbird.
-* When testing a change in an experiment, always restart Thudnerbird *and delete Thunderbird's cache folder*.
+* When testing a change in an experiment, always restart Thunderbird *and delete Thunderbird's cache folder*.
 Experiment code may get cached, and these caches are not always cleared when uninstalling or replacing an add-on.